jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 Alternate rate
 (3) The employer must pay FBT at the rate of 49.25% of the taxable value of a fringe benefit for any of the first 3 quarters of a tax year for which they do not pay at the rate of 43% under subsection (2).
 Final quarter
-(4) For the final quarter of the tax year, the employer must calculate the total pay of each employee under sections RD 50 and RD 53 for the tax year and subtract the amount of FBT payable for the previous 3 quarters of the tax year.
+(4) For the final quarter of the tax year, the employer must calculate the total FBT payable for each employee under sections RD 50 and RD 53 for the tax year and subtract the amount of FBT payable for the previous 3 quarters of the tax year.
 Decision irrevocable
 (5) The decision to use the alternate rate option cannot be changed after the return is filed.